mesibo/samples/README.md

 [mesibo](https://mesibo.com) allows you to quickly add real-time messaging, voice and video calling into your mobile Apps, and Websites.
   - Enable 1-to-1 messaging, group chat, or add a chatbot in your apps or website
-  - Add high quality voice chat between users.
+  - Add high quality voice chat between users
   - Adding real-time video calling in your apps

 Please check out mesibo introduction video